JLBLine/WODEN/docs/sphinx/testing/cmake_testing/primary_beam_cuda.rst

  - When setting *l* = 0, assert gain = :math:`\exp\left[-\frac{1}{2} \left( \frac{m}{\sigma} \frac{\nu}{\nu_0} \right)^2 \right]`

-where :math:`\nu_0` is the reference frequency, and :math:`\sigma_0` the std of the Gaussian in terms of *lm* coords.
-The real parts of the beam response are tested to be within an absolute tolerance of 1e-7, and the imaginary parts to be equal to zero.
+where :math:`\nu_0` is the reference frequency, and :math:`\sigma_0` the std of the Gaussian in terms of *l,m* coords.
+These calculations are made using ``C`` with 64 bit precision.
+The beam responses are tested to be within an absolute tolerance of 1e-10 from expectations for the FLOAT compiled code, and 1e-16 for the DOUBLE compiled code.

 test_analytic_dipole_beam.c
 ***********************************